Chulalongkorn University

 During the reign of Chulalongkorn's son, King Vajiravudh, the Royal Pages School became the Civil Service College of King Chulalongkorn.
 The Rockefeller Foundation was instrumental in helping the college form its academic foundation.
 On 26 March 1917, King Vajiravudh renamed the college "Chulalongkorn University".

-Chulalongkorn University is a comprehensive and research-intensive university.
-It is ranked as the best university in Thailand in many surveys, quality of students, quality of research, quality in particular subjects, university reputation, environmental management systems.
-According to QS world university ranking 2017, CU is placed 245th in the world, 45th in Asia, 1st in Thailand, and 201–250 in the world graduate employability ranking.
-It is also ranked as Thailand's No. 1 university from various organizers such as Center for World University Rankings, Round university ranking, Academic Ranking of World Universities.

 Chulalongkorn University is one of the National Research Universities and supported by the Office of Nation Education Standards and Quality Assessment of Thailand.
 Moreover, CU is the only Thai university which is a member of Association of Pacific Rim Universities (APRU).

-Admission to CU is highly selective, and applicants are required to have high test scores.
-Applicants ranking in the top 10 national scores are chosen for study at CU.

 CU is composed of nineteen faculties, a School of Agriculture, three colleges, ten institutes and two other schools.
 Its campus occupies a vast area in downtown Bangkok.
-Graduates customarily receive their diplomas from the King of Thailand, a tradition begun by King Prajadhipok (Rama VII).
+Graduates customarily receive their diplomas from the King of Thailand, a tradition begun by King Prajadhipok.

 History

-King Chulalongkorn's reforms, aimed at transforming Thai society into a modern state demanded trained officials specialized in various fields.
-In 1899, the King founded the "Civil Service Training School" near the north gate of the Royal Palace.
+King Chulalongkorn's reforms, aimed at transforming Thailand into a modern state, demanded trained officials specialized in various fields.
+In 1899, the King founded the "Civil Service Training School" near the north gate of the Grand Palace.
 Those who graduated from the school would become royal pages.
 As royal pages, they learned how to manage organizations by working closely with the king, which was a traditional way to enter the Siamese bureaucracy.
-After serving as royal pages, they would then serve in the Mahattai Ministry or other government ministries.
+After serving as royal pages, they would then serve in the Ministry of Interior or other government ministries.